Emergency set to be expanded to Okinawa as calls grow for stronger steps

 The central government is expected to expand the country’s state of emergency to include Okinawa Prefecture on Sunday, bringing the order to 10 prefectures.

-The state of emergency will be in place from Sunday through June 20 in the country’s southernmost prefecture.
+The state of emergency will be in place from Sunday through June 20 in the country’s southernmost prefecture, where a record 207 new cases were reported Friday.
 As of Thursday, more than 90% of hospital beds for COVID-19 patients in Okinawa were occupied, and officials fear medical facilities will be overwhelmed if new cases continue to increase.

-Gifu Prefecture, where pre-emergency measures are active, had requested to be added to the state of emergency list, but the central government rejected the request, and chose instead to keep current measures in place.
+Gifu Prefecture, where pre-emergency measures are active, had requested to be added to the state of emergency list, but the central government rejected the request and chose instead to keep current measures in place.

 The order is scheduled to expire in nine prefectures on May 31, making Okinawa the only prefecture to have a state of emergency in place into June.
 Pre-emergency measures will remain active in nine other prefectures until June 13.

-As the fourth wave of the pandemic continues to spread further and wider across the country, calls are growing for countermeasures to be expanded and extended to be, at the very least, in line with the end date for Okinawa.
+As the fourth wave of the pandemic continues to spread across the country, calls are growing for countermeasures to be expanded and extended to be at least in line with the end date for Okinawa.

-On May 12, Kamon Iizumi, the governor of Tokushima Prefecture and president of the National Governors’ Association, told Yasutoshi Nishimura, the minister in charge of the government’s COVID-19 response, that a nationwide state of emergency “may be necessary considering the situation in a growing number of prefectures.”
+On May 12, Kamon Iizumi, the governor of Tokushima Prefecture and president of the National Governors’ Association, told Yasutoshi Nishimura, the minister in charge of the government's COVID-19 response, that a nationwide state of emergency “may be necessary considering the situations in a growing number of prefectures.”

 That situation continues to worsen as beds for virus patients are filling up in hospitals in major prefectures, but the central government remains hesitant to expand the order to cover the entire country.